tugraz-isds/rslidy/README.md

 ### 4.2 Global CSS Variables

-Rslidy defines a set of CSS custom properties in `rslidy/src/css/_variables.css`, enabling theming and customisation.
+Rslidy defines a set of CSS custom properties in the file `rslidy/src/css/_variables.css`, enabling theming and customisation.

 For a full overview of all global variables and their usage, see